wirba-kingsley/Demo/README.md

 # Demo
 testing out
-and getiing used to the interface
+!and getiing used to the interface